CesiumGS/cesium-concierge/README.md

 __Hello!
 I'm Cesium Conierge, a GitHub bot for [Cesium](https://github.com/AnalyticalGraphicsInc/cesium).
 I automate common certain GitHub tasks, and can currently:__
 - Post a reminder comment to closed issues that have Google Group links in them
+- Post a suggestion to update `CHANGES.md` on newly-opened pull requests, and/or to update licenses if files in Third-party folders have changed.
 ## Building

 Clone this repository: